Elder Abuse and Dependent Adult Abuse

 When Charlie leaves his father’s cabin, he immediately contacts the local county sheriff’s office for assistance and to make a “welfare check” to evaluate his father’s condition.
 Law enforcement visits Lester’s home.
-Suspecting self-neglect, they report the case to the state’s Department of Human Services, which investigates further and assists Lester to address his physical and mental health, hygiene, and safety issues.
+Suspecting self-neglect, they report the case to the state’s Adult Protective Services, which investigates further and assists Lester to address his physical and mental health, hygiene, and safety issues.

 RECOGNIZING ELDER ABUSE AND DEPENDENT ADULT ABUSE

 Healthcare professionals should be aware of possible indicators of abuse when caring for adults who may be victims of elder abuse or dependent adult abuse.
-This abuse can be recognized by many indicators both among those adults who are victims of such abuse as well as among their abusers.
-It is important to be aware, however, that signs and symptoms of adult abuse are dependent on the type of abuse and that the indicators described below do not necessarily indicate abuse.
+This abuse can be recognized by many indicators, both among those adults who are victims of such abuse as well as among their abusers.
+It is important to be aware, however, that signs and symptoms of adult abuse vary according to the type of abuse and that the indicators described below do not always indicate abuse.

 - Separate the dependent adult from the caregiver when carrying out an assessment.